most recent demo to the client went well, but we were not able to

 Changing how we speak is not easy.
 Some of us even get defensive about it because our speech identifies who we are, and to change that changes our very being.
 I do appreciate and empathize with this viewpoint.
 It can cause mental anguish and even feel like a part of us is being threatened to change our communication style.
 In this case, we must think about the bigger picture.
 How do we want others to remember us?
 What do we want our legacy to be?
 If we prefer to be remembered as open minded, compassionate, inclusive and understanding, this plus many other communication techniques can help us to achieve this.
 As we evolve our communication style, we naturally become more at ease with ourselves and the world around us.

-Jennifer Kumar is a corporate coach helping professions with an average of 10 years of experience learn to command English better across global borders.
+Jennifer Kumar is a corporate coach helping professions with an average of 10 years of experience learn to command English better across global borders via email or in virtual meetings.
 Contact her today to learn more.